 HOT BREW - we recommend using about 1 tbsp of our tea per 8 oz. of water.
 It's a common misconception that letting tea/herbs steep longer results in stronger tea. so we recommend using more tea if you are looking for more flavor.

 OUR METHOD- Calculate the amount of iced tea you want to end up with and figure 1 1/2 tbsp per ounce.
-Bring water to a boil, add tea, and turn off.
-Let steep for 20-30 minutes and remove tea bag.
+Bring water to a boil, add tea, and turn it off.
+Let steep for 20-30 minutes and remove the tea bag.
 If you are adding sweetener, do so now while it's still warm.
-We have found that light brown sugar is a crowd pleaser and not overly sweet.
+We have found that light brown sugar is a crowd-pleaser and not overly sweet.
 We use it sparingly.
 Place your warm brewed tea in the fridge overnight.